Shakespeare is one of the most famous writers in history!

 Even though Shakespeare is typically known as an Elizabethan playwright, most of his plays were written during the Jacobean period.

-A large amount of Shakespeare’s plays were dramatized accounts of historical events.
+A large number of Shakespeare’s plays were dramatized accounts of historical events.
 Additionally, he would write based on stories from classical writers like Plutarch and Holinshed.

 At the time, Macbeth was unpopular due to its reference to witches which created fear during the middle ages.
 There is still a long superstition in theater of saying the name “Macbeth” aloud.